720p vs 1080p: When Is It Time To Upgrade Your TV?

 Here’s another easy question with a complicated answer: Can you tell the difference between 720p and 1080p?

-That depends on how big your television is, and how far away you’re sitting.
+That depends on how big your television is and how far away you’re sitting.

 To illustrate, let’s use the example of my 43″ Samsung TV.
-I have it in my upstairs den, and our couch is about six feet away from the TV.
+I have it in my upstairs den, and our couch is about six feet from the TV.

 source: rtings.com

-This chart has TV sizes along the bottom, and the distance from your TV going up the left-hand side.
+This chart has TV sizes along the bottom and the distance from your TV going up the left-hand side.
 To read the chart, find the size of your TV, and go up until you get to how far away it is.

-I’ll use the 45″ line, since it’s the closest to my TV size.
+I’ll use the 45″ line since it’s the closest to my TV size.

 This chart tells me that I could put my TV up to about 9′ away from my couch and still be able to see the difference between 1080p and 720p.